 Our influence with kids is not always equal and varies during different times in their development.
 Developing influence with kids must be developed with kids over time.
 Growing influence with kids starts with a casual, low-cost, non-judgmental conversation.
 The Conversation doesn’t put them on guard.
 If you start asking questions, they will soon wonder what you’re up to, why you feel you need this information.
 Encourage them to share with you frequently, and be sure to listen closely.
 No distractions or interruptions and certainly no judgmentalism.
 Just good solid listening skills.

-Third point is help them to reach their maximum potential by asking them questions that push them to do better, to stretch themselves.
-Too often we become stagnant mentally.
-The day runs into other days and then when asked how things are going we just give an automated response, like ‘Oh, fine I guess’.
-Over time you kids will learn that you want answers to your questions and that they have to think a bit, that you won’t let them off the hook.
+The third point is to help them reach their maximum potential by asking them questions that push them to do better and stretch themselves.
+Too often, we become stagnant mentally.
+The day runs into other days, and then when asked how things are going, we give an automated response, like ‘Oh, fine, I guess.
+Over time, your kids will learn that you want answers to your questions and have to think a bit and that you won’t let them off the hook.

 If you are willing to work with vague answers at first and then, through your curiosity, continue to push them to higher engagement, you will find out things you would otherwise never know.
 Enjoy the process–you will find it rewarding.

 Hopefully, Asking Good Questions leads to Conversation.
 Read this next post on the Art of Conversation, The Art of Conversation – Dr. Rich Patterson (pattersonphd.com)